rgordonatrsgc/ics4u-isp-gamebible/README.md

 *Have you seen another application that you wish to improve on?
 Has someone asked you to create this?*

 Almost every successful application available in the App Store has a multi-view user interface.
 I would like to be able to create my own multi- view applications, and the best way to learn is to do.
-So, this will be a sort of "template" and "Guinea pig" for my future multi-view applications.
+So, this will be a sort of "template" and "guinea pig" for my future multi-view applications.

 I have not yet found an application that is very similar to my idea.
 Honestly, I do not think this is a million-dollar app idea, but creating this app is more about learning than to creat the next big app.
 So, even if there was a similar application idea to mine, I would still be able to reach my goal.